Rajeev-K/c-compiler/README.md

 - You need a x64 computer.
 - I have only tested on a Windows box, but it should run on Linux and macOS as long as it is x64.
 - Docker.
-To avoid having to install TypeScript and GNU assembler/linker.
+(I used Docker to avoid having to install TypeScript and GNU assembler/linker.)

 ## Build and run